FabLab-Halmstad/MachineTools/README.md

 # Machine tools
-Posts, tool libraries and other resources for Fusion and Inventor CAM
+HSMWorks posts, tool libraries and other resources

+Support:
+    Fusion CAM
+    Inventor CAM
+    HSMWorks for SolidWorks

 For usage with the CNCs in the workshop, as well as the lab